|Motto||Quit ye like men|

 Milton High School is a government all-boys high school located in Bulawayo, Zimbabwe.
 It was the first government all-boys school established in Bulawayo.
 It was founded in 1910 and is named after Sir William Milton, administrator of the British South Africa Company.

-Milton School started life on the 25th of July 1910.
+Milton School opened 25 July 1910.
 It was named after Sir William Milton (the administrator of the BSAC) and initially located on Borrow Street, Bulawayo (now Parirenyatwa Street).
-Milton High School and Eveline High School were the first state maintained high schools in the then Rhodesia.
+Milton High School and Eveline High School were the first state maintained high schools in Rhodesia.
 Again, it was the first government all boys’ school ever established in Bulawayo.

 In September 1927, 300 boys and members of staff moved to Milton’s present home, which is situated between Suburbs and the race course.
-However, it was not until the 1st of June 1928 that the school was officially opened by Sir John Chancellor as “Milton School”.
+However, it was not until 1 June 1928 that the school was officially opened by Sir John Chancellor as “Milton School”.

 The school colours are plumbago (dark grey) and oxford blue with the school crest based on an early version of the city of Bulawayo’s crest.
 The motto is Greek and translates as “Quit ye like men”.
 The school was initially divided into four houses – Charter, Pioneer, North Town and South Town.
 However, due to the dominance of the boarders, four new houses were introduced in 1938.
 They were Birchenough, Borrow, Fairbridge and Heaney.